wltrimbl/boot-camps/python/variables_and_types/Readme.md

 **ZING!**

 Here's why type is important.
-Divding two integers returnes an integer: this operation calculates the quotient and floors the result to get the answer.
+Dividing two integers returnes an integer: this operation calculates the quotient and floors the result to get the answer.

 If everything was a float, the division is what you would expect.